 Everyone knows that when you’re trying to get married you need to propose in a special way and buy the perfect engagement ring to signify your commitment to get married.

-But where exactly did this tradition come from?
+Where exactly did this tradition come from?
 Did it just start?
 What are the roots behind this whole thing?